yanbozyb/AE_CSAL/README.md

 - NVMe SSDs:
   - 1x Intel P5800X 800GB NVMe SSD (for cache)
   - 1x Intel/Solidigm P5316 15.35TB NVMe SSD
+- VM:
+  - OS: Linux CentOS Kernel 3.10.0
+  - CPU: 56 vCPU cores
+  - Memory: 64GB

-Before starting the following instructions, you have to log into the VM first. ***We prepared a Virtual Machine (VM) in our cloud platform.
+***We prepared a Virtual Machine (VM) in our cloud platform.
 The VM is set up with a CSAL powered virtual disks and equipped all the required hardware.
 You can start reproducing the performance experiments (only for figures 10, 11, 12) directly without required hardware.
 Please contact us for VM login in information***

 ### Prerequisites (16+ hours)
 #### Preconditioning SSD (16+ hours)
+To execute the following instructions, you have to log into the VM first.
 Before starting evaluation, we should precondition the disks in order to make them enter "stable state".
 The folder "precondition" in our Artifact Evaluation repository includes a script to precondition disks.
 You can use this configuration and follow the following instructions.
 ```bash
 yum install fio -y
 git clone https://github.com/yanbozyb/AE_CSAL.git